manolocasc5/Project-ReBoot-Student-Stress-Factors/README.md

 **1) Descriptive Statistics**

-How many students are in the dataset?
+- How many students are in the dataset?
-What is the average anxiety_level?
+- What is the average anxiety_level?
-How many students report mental_health_history = 1?
+- How many students report mental_health_history = 1?

 **2) Psychological Factors**

-How many students have self_esteem below the average?
+- How many students have self_esteem below the average?
-What percentage experience depression beyond a clinical threshold?
+- What percentage experience depression beyond a clinical threshold?

-3) Physiological Factors
+**3) Physiological Factors**

-How many suffer frequent headache (≥ 4)?
+- How many suffer frequent headache (≥ 4)?
-What is the mean blood_pressure rating?
+- What is the mean blood_pressure rating?
-How many rate their sleep_quality as 1 or 2?
+- How many rate their sleep_quality as 1 or 2?
+-
 4) Environmental Factors

 How many live with noise_level ≥ 4?